-- i) The Activity must be conducted only in the location(s) approved in the Licence. - j) The licence holder must not: - i. use any public equipment (eg shelter sheds, park furniture) for the activity. - ii. undertake any activity within an area identified as being of cultural or natural significance (eg dune stabilisation areas, memorial areas). - iii. undertake any higher impact activity within 100m of a neighbouring residential property or undertake any low impact activity within 50m of a neighbouring residential property. - iv. undertake any activity within a 10m radius of: - any memorials - any playground or play equipment - any public change room, toilet, kiosk, picnic area, shelter shed or BBQ facility - v. undertake any activity within any other area that Council deems unfit or unsafe for the activity.
+- i.
+The Activity must be conducted only in the location(s) approved in the Licence. - j.
+The licence holder must not: - i. use any public equipment (eg shelter sheds, park furniture) for the activity. - ii. undertake any activity within an area identified as being of cultural or natural significance (eg dune stabilisation areas, memorial areas). - iii. undertake any activity within 100m of a neighbouring residential property. - iv. undertake any activity within a 10m radius of: - any memorials) any playground or play equipment - any public change room, toilet, kiosk, picnic area, shelter shed or BBQ facility - v. undertake any activity within any other area that Council deems unfit or unsafe for the activity.